dabeaz/curio/docs/tutorial.rst

     Fine.
 Saving my work.
     Leaving!

 By now, you have the basic gist of the curio task model.
 You can create tasks, join tasks, and cancel tasks.
-Blocking operations (e.g., ``join()``) almost always have a timeout option.
-Even if a task appears to be blocked for a long time, it can usually be cancelled by another task.
+Even if a task appears to be blocked for a long time, it can be cancelled by another task or a timeout.
 You have a lot of control over the environment.

 Task Synchronization
 --------------------